JacksonYee7/Mini-data-science-project/REPORT.md

 I would try a **two‑month holdout** (e.g., 2024‑01+02) to reduce variance of weight estimates, or a **leave‑one‑month‑out** averaging of stacking weights to be even less sensitive to a single month.
 The code supports both without touching the inference logic.
 I would also add a small linear head on `[core | AE code]`—linear models sometimes add a surprisingly robust, low‑variance view.

-## Why the solution is leak‑free and reproducible

-Every statistic with learned parameters—winsor cuts, standardization parameters, AE weights, early‑stopping decisions, stacking weights—is fit on **training** (or the **held‑out month**) and never on test.
-Final inference has **no per‑day or rolling** transforms and therefore does not need timestamps.
-Test is streamed in **chunks** via DuckDB, reading only the needed columns, which is both memory‑safe and reproducible.

 ---

 ### Appendix — concise definitions